iamtheyammer/data-science-sp25/challenges/c05-antibiotics-assignment.md

 \- What is your response to the question above?

-Streptomycin appears most effective against gram-positive strepto- and diplococcus bacterias.
+Neomycin appears least effective against gram-positive strepto- and diplococcus bacteria.

-Penicillin appears most effective against gram-negative bacterias of all different types.
+Penicillin appears most effective against gram-positive bacteria of all different types.

-Neomycin appears most effective against gram-positive streptococcus.
+Streptomycin appears particularly effective against gram-positive staphyloccocus and bacilus bacteria.

 - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?